built-on-openfin/container-starter/README.md

 <img src="./assets/OpenFin-Container-Starter.png" width="100%"  alt="OpenFin Container Starter" />

-_Disclaimer: ℹ️ OpenFin OpenFin Container is a commercial product and this repo is for evaluation purposes.
+_Disclaimer: ℹ️ OpenFin Container is a commercial product and this repo is for evaluation purposes.
 Use of the OpenFin Container and OpenFin Container components is only granted pursuant to a licence from OpenFin (see manifest).
 Please contact us if you would like to request a developer evaluation key or to discuss a production license.
 OpenFin Container is currently only supported on Windows._

 # OpenFin Container